citadelhack/T-215-Resources/LocalWriteups/CyberSpace/byte-modification-service/writeup.md

     NX:       NX enabled
     PIE:      No PIE (0x400000)
 ```

+From this I saw that I was working with an unstripped x86-64 bit binary with NX and a Stack Canary but no PIE, this should make reversing and exploit crafting relatively simple.

+## Reversing
+Next to reverse the binary and see what primitives we are dealing with.

+### Static Analysis
+For static analysis, my go-to tool is ghidra.
+So I load it into ghidra and look at the functions it finds.
 ```python
 [+] Opening connection to byte-modification-service.challs.csc.tf on port 1337: Done
 b'== proof-of-work: disabled ==\nwhich stack position do you want to use?\n'